samaelcs/Regex/README.md

-# To generate language for a given regular expression
+# (1) To generate language for a given regular expression
+# (2) To convert regular grammar to context free grammar

 ## Installation